|GMT (Greenwich Mean Time)||Vancouver (Canada)||San Francisco (United States)||Seattle (United States)|

 Standard time is the time used throughout the year and is typically the same in all regions of the country.
 During the summer months, however, many regions observe daylight saving time, a system in which clocks are set one hour ahead of standard time.
 This allows for an extra hour of daylight in the evening, providing more opportunity for outdoor activities or relaxation.

 While the practice of daylight saving time has been in place for many years, it is still a controversial topic with some people arguing that it is unnecessary or even detrimental.
+Visit Money Mingo if you want to learn more about saving time & money.

 Time zone abbreviations, which are regulated by the International Organization for Standardization (ISO), are based on the offset from Coordinated Universal Time (UTC).
 This offset is used to calculate the difference between the UTC time and the local time in a particular area.
 Each time zone is assigned a unique abbreviation which is used to refer to the time zone and its associated region.